Backcountry Trails Program in partnership with Americorps

-Each spring, the BCTP assembles six crews of men and women from widely diverse backgrounds, who leave behind the conveniences and luxuries of modern life and venture into the mountains to spend five months doing some of the most challenging and ultimately rewarding work of their lives.
-The members who comprise each of these crews learn through experience the skills of trail maintenance and construction, and the process of building healthy, productive communities.
+Each season, the BCTP assembles six crews from widely diverse backgrounds who venture into the mountains to perform some of the most challenging and rewarding work of their lives.
+BCTP Corpsmembers learn the historic skills of trail maintenance and construction, and the process of building healthy, inclusive communities.

-Participants are offered an intense adventure with unique learning experiences in a truly spectacular environment.
-Those who complete the program will leave with renewed vigor, optimal fitness, augmented work ethic, and will be better able to live and work cooperatively with others.
+Participants are offered an extraordinary adventure with unique learning experiences in a truly spectacular environment.
+Those who complete the program will leave with optimal fitness, increased work ethic, enhanced teambuilding, and highly sought after skills for working in land management, conservation, and beyond.

-Highly regarded in the National Park Service, U.S. Forest Service, and trails community, the BCTP has offered a path for those interested in pursuing jobs and careers in related fields.
-Over 600 former Backcountry Trail corpsmembers have been hired to work in Yosemite, Grand Canyon, Sequoia, Kings Canyon, various State Parks, and other parks and forests.
+Highly regarded in the National Park Service, U.S. Forest Service, and trails community, the BCTP offers a path for those interested in pursuing a career in related fields.
+Corpsmembers have continued into jobs including trails, outdoor education, fire, resource management, leadership, and more.